What is a Dexa Body Composition Scan?

 The DEXA uses very weak x-ray beams to detect the composition of each square inch of your body.
-These results give you not only a total body fat percentage, but also complete visualization and analysis of your lean tissue and bone density.
+These results give you not only a total body fat percentage, but also complete visualization and analysis of your lean tissue.

 How do I get ready for a DEXA Body Composition Scan?

 - There is no preparation for the scan, therefore, no need to stop taking any medications or refrain from eating prior to exam.

 - Tell the technologist if you are pregnant or think you may be.